tofetpuzo/MEAN/Project3.md

     `echo "deb [ arch=amd64 ] https://repo.mongodb.org/apt/ubuntu trusty/mongodb-org/3.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.4.list`

 The next step is to use these commands to install MongDB.
     `sudo apt install -y mongodb`
     `sudo service mongodb start`
     `sudo systemctl status mongodb`
     `sudo apt install -y npm`

 For express to effective read data from the body of the html documents, we have to install body parser modules.
+To install body-parser.

     `sudo npm install body-parser`

-2. The
+2. I then created a directory and cd into Books.

+    `mkdir Books && cd Books`, after which I go initialized the NPM project.

+3. The next step is to created a file called server.js `vi server.js` and insert code which initializes the server to allow it listen on a certain port.

+4. Express allows information to be passed to and from the MongDB database.